liyinnbw/cs5229-hw4/README.md

 A0085686L

+## How to Run

+- For each Scenario, just need to run the respective PolicyX.py
+- No need to run Automonitor.py separately, it is called inside PolicyX.py

 ## Automonitor.py

 - Automonitor will be called by PolicyX.py at 1 second time intervals to compute bps for all (switch, protocal, src_ip, dst_ip) tuples using the byteCount field of flowget.